fab2s/rDl/docs/tutorials/08-utilities.md

 ## LR Scheduling

-Schedulers are pure LR calculators, decoupled from the optimizer:
+Schedulers are pure LR calculators, decoupled from the optimizer.
+You call `.lr(step)` and set the optimizer's LR yourself — no hidden optimizer coupling.

 ```rust
 use flodl::*;